 In terms of personality, we differ greatly— or at least, superficially speaking.
 To borrow a common theme; I’m fire, and he’s ice.
 I’m passionate, anxious, and highly strung.
 He’s calm, collected, and laid-back.
 Before we both took personality tests, I would have told you we were the very definition of “opposites attract”.

-Then we took personality tests… and both delivered “INTP” results.
+Then we each took a personality test… and both delivered INTP results.
 After the initial shock, we began to see how two rather different people could be, at their core, remarkably similar.
 After reflection, it made more and more sense, and I began to wonder how much our identical personality types had influenced our marriage over the years.

 The benefits of being married to someone of the same personality type

 You see the world in the same way

 There are numerous benefits to being married to someone of the same personality type, but perhaps the most obvious is that the way you approach the world is the same.
 Your worldviews are consistently aligned.
 You judge the problems of the world, and the solutions to those problems, in the same way.
 There’s never any argument about the basic way you perceive the world, society, and even smaller issues closer to home.
 By and large, you’re on the same page.

 Take, for example, my husband and my own childfree stance.
 While I’m not saying that every INTP is childfree, we did have remarkably similar thoughts on the matter when we first discussed it while dating.
 We’d arrived at those thoughts independently, but they rather eerily mirrored one another… because we see the world in the same way.